Australia says to sell Medibank in December listing

+BRIEF-Japan Tissue Engineering to sell patent of Autologous Cultured Cartilage in China for 300 mln yen

+* Says it plans to sell the patent of a type of Autologous Cultured Cartilage in China for 300 million yen

-SYDNEY Australia said on Friday it will sell health insurer Medibank Private in an initial public offering in December, in a sale expected to fetch about A$4 billion (2.25 billion pounds) and make 2014 the country's biggest year of new listings.
+SYDNEY Aug 29 Australia said on Friday it will sell health insurer Medibank Private in an initial public offering in December, in a sale expected to fetch about A$4 billion ($3.74 billion) and make 2014 the country's biggest year of new listings.

 Finance Minister Mathias Cormann said in March the government wanted to list Medibank some time before June 30, 2015 to benefit from a boom in IPO issuance while the sharemarket trades near record levels.

-Health-related listings like private hospital operator Healthscope Ltd (HSO.AX) and aged care provider Japara Healthcare Ltd (JHC.AX) are trading at significant premiums to their issue prices.
+Health-related listings like private hospital operator Healthscope Ltd and aged care provider Japara Healthcare Ltd are trading at significant premiums to their issue prices.

 "The government is satisfied that this timing (December) best meets our objectives for a sale," Cormann said in a statement.